 With an expanded customer base, it was no longer feasible to use the house and we moved to a larger space just south of Baldwinsville.
-Three years later needing more space, we moved to our current location in a refurbished factory building on Syracuse’s Near Westside, which houses our production and retail store.
+Three years later needing more space, we moved to a refurbished factory building on Syracuse’s Near Westside, which housed our production and retail store.
 On Christmas eve in 2015 we closed up our shop on the Westside and moved to our current location, 226 Hawley Ave in the historic Hawley Green neighborhood.

 While our batches of soap have gotten bigger, we still make each and every product from start to finish using our own recipes and the highest quality raw ingredients available.

 Don’t fall victim to scare tactics used by soap makers that use cheap filler oils.
 Used in the correct proportions, tropical oils provide superior cleaning and lather than filler oils such as soybean.
 Our soaps are made of olive oil, coconut and shea butter our blend of oils create a luxurious lather that leaves your skin feeling clean and conditioned.